 Students in Grade 9 to 12 have an increasing degree of choice in their course selection as they move up in grades, though all students are required to choose a combination of courses that qualifies them for university entry.
 The ever-expanding choice of courses includes: English, maths, sciences, social sciences, second language options, fine arts, physical education, and information technology.

 Glenlyon Norfolk School is a non-semestered school.
-We are a linear school and courses run from September to June following an eight-day block schedule where the school year being divided into three terms.
+We are a linear school and courses run from September to June following a ten-day block schedule where the school year is divided into three terms.

 In Grades 9 and 10, students cover the provincial curriculum within the framework of the International Baccalaureate (IB) Middle Years Programme

 (MYP).
 The culmination of this program is the Personal Project, an independent study in an area of particular interest.
 Glenlyon Norfolk School is proud to be authorized to offer the International Baccalaureate (IB) Diploma Programme

 There are two paths of study at GNS for students in Grades 11 and 12: full IB Diploma and IB Diploma Courses route.
 While the IB Primary Years Programme and IB Middle Years Programme operate as a philosophy of education, the DP is a set, enriched curriculum that includes first-year university concepts and material.
 DP students study English, a second language, mathematics, a science, social studies, a sixth area of study, and the Theory of Knowledge, a required course that explores the nature of values and the essence of truth in various disciplines.